 My work is embedded in intersectional feminism and critical race theory -- as a result it is a form of intellectual activism.
 Intersectionality is the analytic approach of understanding the multiple identities individuals inhabit within social groups.
 It provides a space to examine the particular types of stigmatisation and oppression faced by people who are disadvantaged as a result of a profusion of injustices.
 Intersectionality thwarts any tendency to view a category in essentialist terms.
 It actively seeks to break down the problem of only recognising the most privileged of a persecuted group.
 It is distinctly different from white feminism, in that it rejects the notion that gender oppression is a stand alone category.
 The term intersectionality was coined by Black legal scholar Kimberlé Crenshaw.
 The concept has historically been used by Black women to describe simultaneous oppression -- the triad of race, class and gender.
 It is a tool that has, and continues to be, used by Black feminists and activists to confront the fact that the analysis of gender oppression has primarily focused on white women, and the analysis of racism has primarily focused on Black men.

 My doctoral research is lead wholly by the life stories of Black women of African and Caribbean descent, at PhD level and above, engaged in UK higher education (HE) science, technology, engineering and mathematics (STEM), as told to me by them.
 The project is one of solidarity and resolution.
-The study seeks to investigate two parts of the same story: 1) being a woman working in HE STEM, 2) being a women from African and Caribbean descent, within the BME category (to use white policy language), working in HE STEM.
+The study seeks to confront, head on, institutional racism, and its intersections with sexism and classism, and white supremacy in HE STEM, and universities more generally.
 The research intends to bring to the forefront the issue of subtle prejudices, and the pervasive harms that occur as a result of these prejudices — and how Black women in STEM resist as a means to navigate through the mechanisms of racism, sexism and exclusion that operate in white spaces, so as to aid social justice and inclusion in HE STEM.

 The research project intends to disrupt as opposed to reproduce marginalisation and identity assault within HE STEM.
 Its aim is to create a space where resources can be developed, revised and shared so as to collectively build strategies for survival, resistance and transformation for Black women working in higher education.
 The project also endeavours to support Black women currently journeying though the undergraduate and masters framework of science, and Black girls who are considering a career in STEM.
 The study follows a strict women and non-white only citation policy.
 I draw upon Patricia Hill Collin’s account of ‘outside within', Sara Ahmed's 'brick walls' and 'wilful subject', Nirmal Puwar's exploration of 'space invaders', Peggy McIntosh's 'white privilege and male privilege', Heidi Carlone and Angela Johnson's 'identity work', Kalwant Bhopal's interrogation of HE racism, Miranda Fricker's 'testimonial injustice', bell hook's 'love ethic' and everything Audre Lorde.